This is a word you may have seen in the headlines in Italy recently.

 Il presidente ha manovrato il Congresso per far passare il programma.

-Apparently, it’s all in the context.
-This word can have many shades of meaning, but by using it and noticing it you should, it time, have a pretty good idea of what exactly the speaker or writer means.
+It’s all in the context.
+This word can have many shades of meaning, but by using it and noticing it you should, in time, gain an understanding of what exactly the speaker or writer means in different contexts.

 And as you can see, finding ways to use this word in a sentence doesn’t have to be una manovra difficile.